 - 240 Long-term monitoring data allow for characterization of turbidity-discharge relationships in the estuary that might be obscured by variability at tidal to seasonal time scales.
 In the tidal freshwater, turbidity 241 depended strongly on discharge (Fig. 2).
 Average residuals between observed turbidity and that predicted 242 243 from the discharge regressions were coherent among stations in the tidal river, with increased turbidity in 244 the 2 years following tropical storms Irene and Lee (Fig. 4).
 Similarly, in New England watersheds adjustment time scales for channel morphology following Irene, and for subsequent, smaller discharge 245 246 events, were found to be 1-2 years (Renshaw et al. 2019).
 Watershed sediment supply also depends on 247 revegetation of landslides and bank failures, which adjusts at multi-year time scales (Gray et al. 2014; Yellen et al. 2014; Dethier et al. 2016).
-In the tidal Hudson, variations in the turbidity residuals in the 248 estuary were not directly tied to the interannual sediment inputs from the two largest tributaries, which 249 - suggests that increased sediment availability for resuspension in the tidal river led to hysteresis in the sediment-discharge relationship.
-The similar response among stations separated by 80 km suggests that - the increased sediment availability was not limited to a small region or due to localized influence of a - 253 particular tributary. - 254 Increased turbidity suggests an increase in SSC, particularly for a fixed particle size distribution. - Alternatively, temporal decreases in the dominant particle size could increase turbidity and change the - relationship to SSC (Downing 2006).
+In the tidal Hudson, variations in the turbidity residuals in the 248 estuary were not directly tied to the interannual sediment inputs from the two largest tributaries, which 249 - suggests that increased sediment availability for resuspension in the tidal river led to hysteresis in the - sediment-discharge relationship.
+The similar response among stations separated by 80 km suggests that the increased sediment availability was not limited to a small region or due to localized influence of a - the increased sediment availability was not limited to a small region or due to localizeparticular tributary. - 254 Increased turbidity suggests an increase in SSC, particularly for a fixed particle size distribution. - Alternatively, temporal decreases in the dominant particle size could increase turbidity and change the - relationship to SSC (Downing 2006).
 Seasonal variation in the slope between turbidity and SSC of about - a factor of 2 has been noted in the tidal Hudson, likely due to changes in particle size with discharge